bamshad-shm/LearnNet/README.md

  - server.desktop (server file must be in the same directory).
  - client.desktop (cleint file must be in the same directory).

-Note: Before running you should give the execution permission to the files as follow:
-Right click on the files -> properties -> permissions -> check the "Allow executing file as program".

-Note: If you received the untrusted launch application message, simply click the Trust and Launch button.

 #### Windows
+Note: server and client files must be in the same directory as the .dll files are located.

 1. From Windows command line:
  - server
  - client
 2. Double click:
  - server
  - client

-Note: server and client files must be in the same directory as the .dll files are located.

 ### Authentication Info:
 If in the server side the availability policy is set to "Our clients" you must use one of the following users.